 *now requires a Master’s degree.

-A PARTNERSHIP BUILT ON EXCELLENCE AND SERVICE TO STUDENTS
+EXCELLENCE AND SERVICE TO STUDENTS

 In 2019, the LSU School of Kinesiology honored BROC as a community partner by inducting them into the LSU College of Human Sciences & Education Hall of Distinction.
 The BROC partnership is one of the longest in SOK history, and has kick started the careers of countless SOK students through semester placements with rotations in clinical settings at BROC.

 “It is a special thing when a community partner and academic faculty find not only synergy, but a powerful way to enhance both practice and learning.
-The partnership between BROC and the LSU School of Kinesiology serves as a beacon of excellence for how to model such engagement between industry leaders and the flagship university – to elevate our students, prepare them for their graduate studies and ultimately the workforce of Louisiana,” said LSU College of Human Sciences & Education Dean Roland Mitchell.
-“And our collaboration with one another is always evolving and expanding I’m so grateful to BROC for being an innovative partner with us as we educate the future health workforce for our state.”
+The longstanding relationship between BROC and the LSU School of Kinesiology serves as a beacon of excellence for how to model such engagement between industry leaders and the flagship university – to elevate our students, prepare them for their graduate studies and ultimately the workforce of Louisiana,” said LSU College of Human Sciences & Education Dean Roland Mitchell.
+“And our collaboration with one another is always evolving and expanding I’m so grateful to BROC for being an innovative leader with us as we educate the future health workforce for our state.”

 Photo of Dr. Stephen Etheredge speaking at the CHSE Hall of Distinction